But the previous supplier is skeptical that Apple will be able to do so without breaching intellectual property laws.

 Depending on what Apple manages to come up with, we could be seeing a patent battle or a radically new GPU design sometime next year.
 Read the rest of the statement from Imagination Technologies below:

 “Apple has not presented any evidence to substantiate its assertion that it will no longer require Imagination’s technology, without violating Imagination’s patents, intellectual property and confidential information.
-This evidence has been requested by Imagination but Apple has declined to provide it.
+This evidence has been requested by Imagination but Apple has declined to provide it.“Further, Imagination believes that it would be extremely challenging to design a brand new GPU architecture from basics without infringing its intellectual property rights, accordingly Imagination does not accept Apple’s assertions.”

 In case you missed it, here’s a closer look at Apple’s PRODUCT(RED) iPhone 7.